 Each user account must have a unique UID.
 If an account already exists on another UNIX machine, create the new account using the same UID and GID as on the existing system.
-To display a list of the current users and their UID numbers, refer to "Displaying User Information" on page 347.
+To display a list of the current users and their UID numbers, refer to "Displaying User Information" under "Finding Information About a User on HP-UX" on page 336.